Koh Tao Snorkeling: What It’s Like (and Best Tours)

 Who’s happy to be snorkeling Koh Tao?

-Koh Tao is a small bohemian island (only some eight square miles in size), located about 42 miles away from big sister Koh Samui.
+Koh Tao is a small bohemian island (only some eight square miles in size), located roughly 42 miles away from its bigger neighbor, Koh Samui.

-Ringed with coral reefs teeming with tropical fish and other marine life, it attracts thousands of visitors each year who come to learn to dive.
+Encircled by coral reefs and teeming with marine life, the island attracts thousands of visitors each year eager to learn scuba diving.

 Indeed, Koh Tao certifies so many scuba divers that it churns out more dive certifications than anywhere else in the world, except for Queensland, Australia.

-Diving requires more of a commitment than snorkeling.
+Diving requires more time and training than snorkeling.
 And we’ve found that you often see as much snorkeling as you do diving.

-On Koh Tao, we wanted to take it easy and go snorkeling instead.
+On Koh Tao, we decided to take it easy and explore underwater this way instead.

 “Big boat” snorkeling tours around Koh Tao are popular

 Mae Haad is the main village on Koh Tao.
-And a gazillion little tour shops tucked into the sides of the central sandy street hawk the big boat tours.
+Along its sandy streets, dozens of small tour shops hawk the big boat tours.

-Same same” said our enthusiastic tour seller.
+Same same,” said our cheerful tour seller.
 And she was right.

 Time

-Most big boat trips leave daily at about 9:30 am and get you back about 5:00 pm.
+Most trips leave daily at about 9:30 am and get you back about 5:00 pm.

 • Drinking water, coffee, tea and fresh fruit